so-fancy/diff-so-fancy/readme.md

 ### useUnicodeRuler

-By default the separator for the file header uses unicode line drawing characters.
+By default the separator for the file header uses Unicode line drawing characters.
 If this is causing output errors on your terminal set this to `false` to use ASCII characters instead.

 By default all the configs are true.
 You can turn any off by running: